cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 {: #pseudo title='Pseudocode for Well-Formedness Check'}

-Note that the remaining complexity of a complete CBOR decoder is about presenting data that has been parsed to the application in an appropriate form.
+Note that the remaining complexity of a complete CBOR decoder is about presenting data that has been decoded to the application in an appropriate form.

 Major types 0 and 1 are designed in such a way that they can be